 This page provides information to faculty interested in working with Learning Fellows.
 The application links are for faculty only; students, please do not use this page to apply for placements as Learning Fellows.
-The student application and FAQs are here.
+The student FAQs are here.

 Who are Learning Fellows?